theNewFlesh/shot-glass/README.md

 # Production CLI

-shot-glass comes with a command line interface defined in command.py.
+baas comes with a command line interface defined in command.py.

-Its usage pattern is: `shot-glass COMMAND [ARGS] [FLAGS] [-h --help]`
+Its usage pattern is: `baas COMMAND [ARGS] [FLAGS] [-h --help]`

 ## Commands

 ---

 ### bash-completion
-Prints BASH completion code to be written to a _shot-glass completion file
+Prints BASH completion code to be written to a _baas completion file

-Usage: `shot-glass bash-completion`
+Usage: `baas bash-completion`

 ---

 ### zsh-completion
-Prints ZSH completion code to be written to a _shot-glass completion file
+Prints ZSH completion code to be written to a _baas completion file

-Usage: `shot-glass zsh-completion`
+Usage: `baas zsh-completion`